- Sponsored Content

 “When we moved, my wife and I commissioned a mason to build a wood-fired outdoor kitchen.
 That means we’re lucky enough to have an oven, a grill, and a rotisserie all fueled by wood — usually pecan or mesquite.
 So it might be pizza, or it might be grilled fish, or maybe a suckling pig or roasted duck, but whatever it is, it’ll be rustic and have black marks on it.”

 View our September 2017 Nine on the Line with Doug Levy.

-“Well that’s a complicated question.
+“Well, that’s a complicated question.
 Really depends on the person and the situation.
 If on a date and I was going to cook for her, I might find out what kind of food she likes and find something that I know I can make and make good.

-If it’s a child I’m trying impress or make happy, I might gear the meal towards things they like — grilled cheese, pizza, nuggets.
+If it’s a child I’m trying to impress or make happy, I might gear the meal towards things they like — grilled cheese, pizza, nuggets.

 If a prospective client, then whatever they desired off my menu.
 I can nail anything there.

-If I had to cook a meal for someone sight unseen and it had to impress, then I would would go with seafood risotto.
+If I had to cook a meal for someone sight unseen and it had to impress, then I would go with seafood risotto.
 Arborio rice slow cooked with seafood stock with added mascarpone cheese and heavy cream, shrimp, diver scallops, lobster tail and finished with a beurre blanc.
 I used to make this dish at the Phoenician in Scottsdale, so I know it pleases.
 Time-consuming to make, but well worth the wait.

-I also believe any chef asked this question has a item or more on their menu that impresses guests, Tucson has such great chefs that each has a specialty item they serve daily that is better than the rest.
+I also believe any chef asked this question has an item or more on their menu that impresses guests, Tucson has such great chefs that each has a specialty item they serve daily that is better than the rest.
 That’s what is fun about eating out, finding that meal that is better than all the other places you’ve eaten it.
 I wish I had more time off to go and try all the dishes served by the so many chefs in T-town.”